glfs-book/slfs/README.md

 whereas for systemd, it would be in `~/public_html/slfs-systemd`.
 It will by default make each package and section its own page then link everything together for a smooth experience.

+There are also more variables that can be set which can be used to specify where the rendered output goes, where temporary files are located, the stability type of the render, and more.

+An important thing to be aware of is by default, what is set as RENDERTMP (`mktemp -d` by default) will be removed after every file has been converted to a new format (HTML, wget-list, command scripts, etc.) by default.
+If you need to keep the directory for whatever reason, pass `AUTO_CLEAN=0` when running `make`.

+Example: `make RENDERTMP=~/tmp AUTO_CLEAN=0`